 Entrepreneur: I am not building on anything that I have achieved in the past.
 Nor do I bring anything rare to the venture – it’s just an idea which I know are dime a dozen

-Me: What drives your passion for the idea
+Me: What drives your passion for this business idea?

 Entrepreneur: My own issues actually.
 I felt the need for this service when I was traveling.

 Me: How many folks are there like you?
 What are they willing to pay?
 How do you find them?
 This is at least something you can build on.

 Entrepreneur: This is where I am stuck, trying to find other people like me who would use this service.
 I have tried many things but I am having real difficulty figuring out how to find people who would use it.

 Me: So building it won’t help, you have to find proof of need before you start building it.
 And you have to figure out how to find prospects for the service.
 Your likely price point is such that you will not be able to fund this on just one or two customers, or even a dozen or two, you are going to need hundreds.

 Entrepreneur: Yes, I agree that I need a proof of need.
 So that’s why I have not started to build anything as of now.
 But I am getting cold feet when I try and imagine how to sustain the business initially!